-Please submit requests for Summer 2017 projects and FY17 end projects no later than
+Please submit requests for end of FY20 projects and 2020 summer projects no later than

 As with all construction projects, initiating a project as early as possible is essential to its timely completion.
 It is especially important to allow adequate time to plan, schedule, design, bid and secure University approvals.
-Due to a number of major summer projects already planned including the dining program renovations in Leo O'Donovan Hall and Hoya Court in the Leavey Center, and bookstore renovations, there is a possiblity that projects requested afer this date will not be delivered on time.
+Every effort will be made to accomplish those projects prior to the beginning of the Fall semester 2020.
+However, due to the volume of summer projects already planned as well as the current demand for resources required to complete projects, there is a possibility that projects requested after this date will not be delivered on time.

 Projects are renovations and new construction including: